ColasDroin/lbae/README.md

 A documentation explaining the use of the app is contained inside of the app, in front page.

-## About

-The app (frontend and backend) was developed by Colas Droin under the supervision of Gioele La Manno and Giovanni d'Angelo, as part of the Lipid Brain Atlas project.
-Laura Capolupo was involved in data collection and acquisition, Hannah Schede was involded in the development of MAIA.

 ## Use and deployment